 Conda build recipes¶

-- other resources, which are not included in the source and cannot be generated by the build scripts.
-Examples are icon files, readme, or build notes.
+- Other resources that are not included in the source and cannot be generated by the build scripts.
+Examples are icon files, readme files and build notes.

 - Reads the metadata.